| Chairman McNutt called the meeting to order.

 Chairman McNutt asked Ms. Eighmey to explain SB222.
 She said the bill, filed by Senator Gross, would establish a “trigger” so that in any given fiscal year if general revenues are not up by 2% over the previous year, then half of all transport load fees and participation fees would be deposited by the State Treasurer into Missouri's General Revenue Fund instead of into the PSTIF.
 She observed that SB222 is very similar to a bill filed last year that never was reported out of committee.
 Tom Kolb moved that the Board formally oppose SB222.
 Bruce Work seconded.
 Motion carried.

 National Tanks Conference – March 5-7, 2007 – San Antonio, TX – Tom Kolb moved to approve the Executive Director's attendance at this conference.
 Jim Ford seconded.
 Motion carried.

 PACE Exposition – February 16-17, 2007 – Overland Park, KS – Chairman McNutt reminded the Trustees of the trade show information provided in their notebooks.

 Ethics Commission Reports – Chairman McNutt reminded Trustees that their financial disclosure reports are due May 1.

 Billings – Chairman McNutt called the Trustees' attention to the recent bills in their notebooks.

-Jim Ford moved that the Board go into closed session to discuss and vote on matters related to legal actions, causes of action, litigation and/or personnel issues pursuant to Section 610.021, RSMo.
-Bruce Work seconded.
+Jim Ford moved that the Board go into closed session to discuss and vote on matters related to legal actions, causes of action, litigation, and/or personnel issues pursuant to Section 610.021, RSMo.
+Tom Kolb seconded.
 Motion carried.